k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/01_complex_field.md

 Once the complex field is parsed and the **Class** nodes are created, it undergoes the auto-profiling process using the same profiling rules as all other Catalog fields.

-The profiling is performed by the **Metadata Regex Classifier** plugin that create the Classification property for the fields of newly created classes.
-The **Classification PII Marker** plugin then creates the PII property where applicable.
-When at least one of the fields of the complex field is marked as PII, the complex field itself is marked as PII.
+The profiling is performed by the [Metadata Regex Classifier plugin](04a_builtin_plugins.md#metadata-regex-classifie) that create the Classification property for the fields of newly created classes.
+The [Classification PII Marker](04a_builtin_plugins.md#classification-pii-marker) then creates the PII property where applicable.
+When at least one of the fields of the complex field is marked as PII, the complex field itself is also marked as PII.